Leah Williamson: Early life

 Leah Cathrine Williamson was born on 29 March 1997 in Milton Keynes to David and Amanda Williamson and grew up in Newport Pagnell on the northern edge of the urban area, attending Portfields School for primary education and Ousedale School for secondary.
 She comes from a divided footballing family, with her brother and father fans of North London team Tottenham Hotspur, while she, her mother and grandmother are lifelong fans of rival club Arsenal.
 Williamson's mother played football when she was younger, cutting her hair short so that she would look like a boy and be allowed to play.

+Williamson's first youth team was Scots Youth FC, where she was the only girl on the team.

 In 2006, she was selected as the mascot to the Arsenal men's team in a league cup match at the Hawthorns against West Bromwich Albion.
 Despite being on holiday, her mother drove her the 430 mile round trip from Bude to ensure her dream was fulfilled.
 She was rewarded with a photo with Arsenal's Theo Walcott.
 In 2007, she was selected as a mascot for the Lionesses and accompanied Kelly Smith, the captain at the time and a future teammate who Williamson would later follow when she became England captain.
 Smith autographed a photo for Williamson and told her to "dream big".

 After watching long jumper Greg Rutherford, who also comes from Milton Keynes, at the 2012 Summer Olympics, Williamson briefly considered switching her focus to athletics, a sport she had local experience in, inspired to become an Olympic athlete.